 Built-in temperature control makes it easy to set the desired heat level while wearing the glove.
 Heating elements touch the large surface areas of the hand (palm and back).

 The sizes tend to run on the smaller side and may require the next size up for the best fit.

 These gloves earn praise for having a unique three-finger design with superior warmth and dexterity.
 Suitable for various temperatures thanks to the three reliable heat settings.
 Construction is durable.

-Only available in bright orange or green, which won't appeal to everyone.
+Mostly available in bright colors, which won't appeal to everyone.

 Lighter-weight construction provides more dexterity in the fingers, making the gloves ideal for other activities such as skiing and fishing.
 Heating elements act quickly to warm the hands.

 Smaller glove sizes than advertised.
 Recharging the batteries can take some time.